 Christmas party season: We test drive a breathalyser

 Having a few over the next couple of weeks?
-Works Christmas do?
+Work’s Christmas party?
 Maybe just a few down the local?
-Whatever your tipple of choice, it’s safe to say most of us will be having a tipple or three over the Christmas seasons.
+Whatever your drink of choice, it’s safe to say most of us will be having a tipple or three over the Christmas seasons.
 Something not everyone considers however, is if they’re sober and safe to drive the morning after the night before.

 It’s an important thing to keep in mind, especially if driving is part of your job… say, reviewing cars for the UK’s favourite leasing marketplace.